Epley brings in Como, Italy native to bolster 2016-17 squad.

 Prior to joining the Gamecocks, Epley spent the prior four years as a full-time traveling coach for WTA player Megan Moulton-Levy and her doubles partner, Lindsay Lee-Waters.
 It was not the first time, however, that Epley worked with players at the highest level in the world.
 He has also served as a personal traveling coach for Lindsay Davenport and Patty Schnyder, and was the head coach of the St. Louis Aces in the World Team Tennis league.
 Epley was also an assistant for the U.S. Olympic team for the 2000 Sydney games and was an assistant for the U.S. Federation Cup team from 1997 to 2002.
 In both instances, he worked with tennis legend and close friend and mentor Billie Jean King.
 Epley has also been an instructor at the renowned Nick Bolliettieri Tennis Academy in Florida.

 Epley's distinct background of coaching at the collegiate level combined with his experience among the professional ranks has given him a unique blend of tennis knowledge.
 That knowledge has translated into the creation of a developmental program at South Carolina geared toward helping players who aspire to compete on the WTA.
-In just three seasons, his practices and philosophy are beginning to pay dividends for the Gamecocks with a culture shift focused on energy, attitude and commitment.
+In just four seasons, his practices and philosophy are beginning to pay dividends for the Gamecocks with a culture shift focused on energy, attitude and commitment.

 Epley improved South Carolina's final ranking eight spots from his first to second season, going from No. 34 in 2013 to No. 26 in 2014.
 The Gamecocks improvement from year one to year two of the Epley era was evident by virtue of wins against the eventual NCAA singles and doubles champions during dual match play in spring 2014.
 He had a doubles team qualify for the NCAAs in both of his first two seasons in addition to the team continuing its streak of postseason appearances.
 Lechemia became just the fifth player in school history to achieve All-SEC First Team status in 2014, while Jaklin Alawi and Katerina Popova earned All-SEC Second Team honors his first year.
 In addition to all-conference accolades for two of its players in 2013, South Carolina became the first school in league history to win SEC Player of the Week three straight times in Epley's first season as well.